FacilMap/facilmap/docs/src/developers/client/methods.md

 * `routeKey` (string): An arbitrary identifier for the route.
 Events for the route can be identified by this key.
 Needs to be unique within the scope of the individual socket connection.
 If you are not intending to subscribe to multiple routes at once, feel free to use an empty string as the route key.
 * `routePoints` (`Array<{ lat: number; lon: number }>`, at least 2): The way points along which to calculate the route
 * `mode` (string, see [route mode](./types.md#route-mode)): The route mode to use for calculating the route
-* `mapSlug` (string) and `lineId` (number): If these are specified, use the route points and mode of this line from a map instead.
+* `mapSlug` (<code>[MapSlug](./types.md#mapslug)</code>) and `lineId` (number): If these are specified, use the route points and mode of this line from a map instead.
 The server does not need to calculate the route again, but instead can directly return the track points of the line.
 This is useful for an “edit waypoints” feature where users can edit the route parameters and see the resulting route before finally saving them.
 (Calling <code>[updateLine()](#updateline)</code> with route parameters that are currently subscribed will copy the track points so that the server doesn’t have to calculate the route again.)

 Subscribing to a route will calculate the route on the server side and cache its track points temporarily until the route is unsubscribed again or the socket is disconnected.
 The route only exists within the scope of an individual socket connection, it cannot be accessed by other users.
 When subscribing to a route or updating a route subscription, the server will send a <code>[route](./events.md#route)</code> event with the route metadata, and, if a bbox is currently set, a <code>[routePoints](./events.md#routepoints)</code> event for the track points within the current bbox.
 While the route is subscribed, `routePoints` events will be emitted whenever the bbox is updated using <code>[setBbox](#setbbox)</code>.